Skip to main content

 Invasive Mosquito Species

-Aedes aegypti and Aedes albopictus - Invasive Mosquito Species Capable of Transmitting Disease
+Aedes aegypti and Aedes albopictus - Invasive Mosquito Species Capable of Transmitting Viruses that Cause Serious Diseases

-Commonly referred to as the Yellow Fever mosquito, the Aedes aegypti mosquito has a worldwide distribution in tropic and subtrdopical areas.
-In August 2022, and in August 2024, Aedes aegypti were found in Contra Costa County.
+Commonly referred to as the Yellow Fever mosquito, the Aedes aegypti mosquito has a worldwide distribution in tropical and subtropical areas.
+In August 2022, August 2024, September 2024, and May 2025, Aedes aegypti were found in Contra Costa County.

 A close-up of an Aedes aegypti mosquito on a plain surface.